iamrdn/ordina-jworks.github.io/_posts/2019-01-14-keycloak-workshop.md

 $ ./standalone
 ```

+> For Windows users, there is also a `standalone.bat` in the same folder.

 ## Keycloak

 ## Front-end

 Let's begin with an initial project to start with.
 Check out the repository and do the regular `npm` commands to install the necessary dependencies and run the project

 ```bash
  $ git clone https://github.com/lenn3k/ngx-broken-blog
  $ npm install